Kconfig in RIOT

 so it can be loaded later in this step.

-To accomplish merging of multiple input files, the genconfig
+To accomplish merging of multiple input files, the genconfig script is

 used.
 Note that the order matters: existing configuration values are